 - Whisk the egg and the milk together in a small bowl or jug, then add to the mixture a bit at a time, stirring well between each addition

-- Serve immediately and store leftovers in the fridge for up to 2 days
+- Serve immediately and store leftovers in the fridge for 2-3 days

 If you like this, check out more of my Cake recipes!